 Now you're set to go all over this country via bus — score.

 That means you're pretty much ready for all those amazing vacations hiding in this country.
-Whether you want white-water rafting, hikes through dense jungles or dreamy beaches, this Nicaragua has you covered.
+Whether you want white-water rafting, hikes through dense jungles or dreamy beaches, Nicaragua has you covered.